vranki/hemppa/README.md

 * !ig del [accountname] - Delete instagram account from room (Must be done as room admin)
 * !ig list - List accounts in room
 * !ig poll - Poll for new items  (Must be done as bot owner)
+* !ig clear - Clear all ig accounts from this room  (Must be done as room admin)

 ## Bot setup